Want to deliver with Uber Eats? Uber Eats drivers can get paid to pick up and drop off local food & retail orders.

 Uber Eats payout = Base fare + trip supplement + promotions + tips

-Uber Eats earnings are paid weekly on Thursday via direct deposit.
+Uber Eats earnings are paid every Thursday via direct deposit.

-You can also cash out your earnings up to 5 times a day with Instant Pay.
-Each Instant Pay withdrawal costs $0.85.
+You can also cash out your earnings up to 5 times daily with the Instant Pay feature.
+Each Instant Pay withdrawal costs $1.25.

-To get free withdrawals, sign up for the Uber Pro debit card.
+Sign up for the Uber Pro debit card to get free Instant Pay withdrawals.
 Your earnings are automatically transferred to the card after each delivery, and you can get other perks like cash back on gas.

 The Uber Plus card: Pre-paid card for shop & pay orders

 Uber Eats drivers don’t have to handle payments for most orders.
-But for orders that can’t be prepaid, drivers can opt in to use the Uber Plus card.
+But for orders that Uber can’t pay for in advance, drivers can opt in to use the Uber Plus card.

-The Uber Plus card is pre-loaded with funds so drivers can use it to pay for the order during pickup.
+The Uber Plus card is pre-loaded with funds.
+Drivers use it to pay for “shop & pay” orders during pickup.

 On a shop and pay order, you visit a store to pick out items from a list, then pay for the order and deliver it to the customer.